 100% of students agreed that staff are good at explaining things (NSS, 2016)

 100% of students agreed that feedback on their work has helped them clarify things they did not understand (NSS, 2016)

 First year students get hands-on experience of a wide range of field work techniques

-32 points overall, 16 at higher level, minimum of 5 in two higher level science subjects
+32 points overall, 16 at higher level including 5 in two higher level sciences

 Scottish Advanced Highers

 Scottish Advanced Highers - ABB including two Sciences, Or Scottish Advanced Highers – AB (two Sciences) and Scottish Highers BB (non-compulsory subjects)

 Grade A in Skills Challenge Certificate, AB in GCE A Levels, two Sciences with a pass in the associated practical